 You should not drive, operate machinery, drink alcohol, or make any major decisions for at least 24 hours after surgery.
 The sedative will take this long to fully wear off.
 Before it does, it may make you very sleepy and unable to think clearly.

 Limit activities that could make you fall or increase pressure on your eye, such as climbing a ladder or dancing.
 Avoid heavy lifting.
+Try not to do things that place your head lower than the rest of your body.
+It may help to sleep with your upper body elevated by a couple pillows.
 Stay away from dust and blowing sand.

 Follow your provider's instructions for using eye drops carefully.
 The drops help prevent infection.
 They also help prevent your body from rejecting your new cornea.